gnumonik/regtools/README.md

 To install `regtools` you will first need a version of the Glasgow Haskell Compiler (GHC) and the Haskell Stack (stack) package manager.

-It is highly suggested that you obtain a stack via the ghcup[https://www.haskell.org/ghcup/] Haskell installer.
+It is highly suggested that you obtain a copy of stack via the [ghcup](https://www.haskell.org/ghcup/) Haskell installer.
 (Especially if you are on Arch Linux, I believe.)
 After you've installed, run `ghcup tui`, highlight any version of "Stack" that you see (if it doesn't appear, enter `t` to show all tools), then enter `i` to install.

 Once you have that installed, clone the reposity and then: